-The Grace and Ken Evenstad Center for Wine Education at Linfield College integrates numerous wine education programs and activities into academic and experiential learning for both undergraduate students and adult learners.
+The Evenstad Center for Wine Education at Linfield College integrates numerous wine education programs and activities into academic and experiential learning for both undergraduate students and adult learners.

 Linfield College currently offers a Wine Studies Major (BA or BS) and Minor.
 Both the major and minor can be paired with a diverse selection of other majors and minors to give the student a strong liberal arts approach to studying wine and prepare them for a variety of careers in the wine industry.
 Courses included in the major and minor provide a broad understanding of the diverse aspects of wine that include business, science, history, and culture.

-The Grace and Ken Evenstad Center for Wine Education at Linfield College facilitates other learning opportunities for both Linfield students and the community.
+The Evenstad Center for Wine Education at Linfield College facilitates other learning opportunities for both Linfield students and the community.
 These include;

 - Two wine-related certificates, a Wine Management Certificate and a Wine Marketing Certificate through the Linfield College Online and Continuing Education program.
 This 100% online curriculum is designed for adult learners who are looking for new career opportunities or working to advance an existing wine-related career.

-- The Wine Industry Immersion Program which provides participants with summer field-based learning experience that encompasses visits to vineyards, wineries and wine-related businesses where they meet with wine industry professionals and experience first hand what it is like to work in these environments.
-This is a true “behind-the-scenes” experience that cannot be duplicated in the classroom.
+- Summer field-based learning experience that encompasses visits to vineyards, wineries and wine-related businesses where they meet with wine industry professionals and experience first hand what it is like to work in these environments.

 - Various Professional Advancement including an ongoing series of not-for-credit workshops for wine enthusiasts as well as wine industry professionals.

 - A popular Wine Lecture Series by industry experts on a wide variety of wine and food-related topics.
 The lectures are open to the public.